BESO: Updating RECO/CECO to Reach Berkeley's Greenhouse Gas Emission Goals

 The Berkeley Climate Action Coalition works to accelerate implementation of the Berkeley Climate Action Plan.
 Your leadership and expertise can more fully turn this plan into action.

 Join the Coalition and a working group!
 The Coalition has six active working groups, each focused on carrying out at least one action from the Climate Action Plan within a year.
 The working groups are:

 - Land Use and Urban Gardening

 Get involved!
 Join one of the working groups of the Berkeley Climate Action Coalition.

-Subscribe to this page for update notifications on Energy Efficiency Rebates, Berkeley FIRST, Berkeley's Climate Action Plan and other City Sustainability programs.
+Subscribe to this page for sustainability news and updates on energy efficiency rebates, Berkeley's Climate Action Plan and other city sustainability programs and events.